IN THIS ARTICLE

 After the circumcision, the groin, penis, and scrotum may appear reddish brown because of the liquid used to clean the skin before surgery.
 The shaft of the penis where the skin was removed will look raw and slightly swollen.

 Your baby will stay in the hospital or clinic for 2 to 4 hours after the procedure.
 His penis will be checked for bleeding, and the circumcision area may be covered with petroleum jelly and gauze.
-If gauze is used, it stays on for about 24 hours.
-Before you take it off, soak it in warm water and gently loosen it.

 You will likely take your baby home the same day he is circumcised.
 Some swelling around the penis is normal in the first few days after the surgery.
 Some slight bleeding may occur.
 If this happens, apply direct but gentle pressure to the area with a clean cloth or bandage for about 5 to 10 minutes.